top of page

 Miriam Westendarp (Chairman)

-Margot Croft (Vice Chairman and Membership Secretary)
+Margot Croft (Vice Chairman)

 Althea Chapman (Events Secretary)